alisadiq91/financeTracker/README.md

 ## Features to implement:

 1. I wanted to add a forgotten password feature where the user can recover their password through a link that is sent to their email.
-I did not have enough time to carry out this task but I definitely thought it was a good idea.
+I did not have enough time to carry out this task, but I definitely thought it was a good idea.

 #### **Login page desktop and mobile**